 - Fall admission deadlines

 For fall admission, those students who are not U.S. citizens must submit their application materials no later than January 1.
-Students seeking financial aid must apply by February 1.
+Students who plan to move to Indianapolis to study full-time and plan to seek financial aid, including graduate assistantships, must apply by February 1.
 The priority deadline for all others is April 1, but the school will accept applications until July 15, if space is available.

 - Spring admission deadlines

 The deadline for spring admission is November 15.
 International applicants must apply by October 15.

 A bachelor’s degree from an accredited college or university is required with a minimum 3.0 overall grade point average (on a scale of 4.0), and a minimum 3.0 average in your major field.
 Applicants with a grade point average below 3.0 may still be considered for admission based on the strength of the other portions of the application.

 Applicants with less than five years of work experience in the field of philanthropy are expected to demonstrate an appropriate level of proficiency on the Graduate Record Examination (GRE) or a comparable proficiency test (i.e, GMAT, LSAT).
 Results from the graduate record examination taken within the past five years are required.
 Our minimum criteria for GRE are scores greater than 153 verbal and 144 quantitative.